 Celebrate flowers and the coming of spring with “Flora’s Holiday,” a unique story and music performance that travels through the gardens and forest paths of Tower Hill Botanic Garden.
 This event, specially crafted for Tower Hill by master storyteller Diane Edgecomb and Celtic harper Margot Chamberlain, leads the audience to some of the garden’s most beloved spots including an expansive field of 25,000 daffodils, a forest glade where Pan presides, a sunset balcony with expansive views of Mount Wachusett and an open-air gazebo where the haunting Persian legend of the Nightingale and the Rose will be told.
 The evening’s performance is drawn from Ancient Greek, Roman, Norse, Persian and Native American legends and songs revealing the mythical origins and meanings of favorite garden plants.
 Venture into spring with this enchanting evening stroll through Tower Hill’s botanic paradise.

-This story and music event celebrates the deep spirit of trees with an exquisitely crafted collection of myths, folktales and songs from around the world.
-Pieces include Kansakura, a delicate tale of love featuring the cherry trees of Japan, The Dancing Spirit of the Birch from Czechoslovakia and Three Green Ladies, a poignant legend about the ancient tree spirits of Cornwall, England.
+Immerse yourself in nature with this story and music event celebrating the deep spirit of trees.
+This exquisitely crafted collection of myths, folktales and songs from around the world ranges from the humorous to the heartfelt including Kansakura, a delicate tale of love featuring the cherry trees of Japan, The Dancing Spirit of the Birch from Czechoslovakia and Three Green Ladies, a poignant legend about the ancient tree spirits of Cornwall, England.
 Refreshing and lyrical each piece is surrounded by evocative music from the culture, Celtic harp and song.

 “It was one of the most moving storytelling nights I’ve experienced.
 It reawakened in me, and perhaps all of us there, a sense of the spirit in things.”
 Storyteller, Jay O’Callahan